 Media buying refers to placing ads at the right time in the right place to reach the right audience at the most efficient rate.
-Media buyers can purchase ad space on traditional platforms (think billboards, TV, radio, and print), and/or digital platforms (such as Facebook, Instagram, Snapchat, TikTok, and Google).
+Media buyers can purchase ad space on a multitude of offline (e.g. billboards, TV, radio, print) and online (e.g. Meta, Snapchat, TikTok, Google) media channels.

 However, media buying isn’t as simple as just choosing a platform.
 Successful media buying requires a comprehensive, dynamic understanding of the following:

 - Cultivating and maintaining relationships with vendors, reps, and partners

 - Knowing and keeping up with the ever-changing landscape of available ad space and the ways to buy

 - Directly or programmatically purchasing prime ad space across chosen channels